What is an Interior Design Contract?

 Our Interior Design Contract template covers everything you need:

 - Fees – what you charge for your work

 - Expenses – any extra charges for expenses (disbursements)

-- Payment Terms – very important, how you will get paid!
+- Payment Terms – essential, how you will get paid!
 Includes deposit and overdue amounts

 - Our Responsibilities – what you are responsible for

 - Client Responsibilities – what the client is responsible for

 - Intellectual Property – this covers intellectual property rights for the works you create